last update 28 April 2012

 Denholm Mill - photographed 2009

 The Keighley (pron Keefly) and Worth Valley Railway (KWVR) opened in 1867.
-The railway was funded by mill owners and led to the renaming of the location of its southern terminus station to "Oxenhope", which embraced Uppertown, Lowertown etc, most of which appear on earlier censuses as part of distant Haworth.
+The railway was funded by mill owners and led to the naming of the location of its southern terminus station "Oxenhope", hitherto the name of a farm.
+This led to "Oxenhope" being used as an umbrella name for places hitherto just called Uppertown, Lowertown etc.

 After their marriage at the end of 1851, John and Maria's first child, Mary, took nearly four years to arrive, but they made up for the delay with a vengeance.
+Frank Edward (Adrian's great grandfather) was child number 6 born in February 1864.
 In 1877 child number 12 (George) was born in Oxenhope.
-Between then and the arrival of number 13 (Arthur) in 1881, the Fletcher family had moved to Scarborough where their last child Ethel (number 14) was born when Maria was 47.
-She was 18 when she gave birth to their first child Mary.
+By that stage and through to 1880 the Electoral Register shows John as the owner of a freehold house and shop in Lowertown.
+So they probably moved to Scarborough in 1880.

 SCARBOROUGH